 iPad Pro Processor

-Likewise, the Procreate is also fine-tuned to handle high-resolution files, thanks to its smart on the fly optimizations that it makes.
+Even the procreate itself is fine-tuned to handle high-resolution files, thanks to the smart on-the-fly optimizations that it makes.

 The iPad Pro is available in two sizes, 11 inches, and 12.9 inches.

 The 11 inch iPad Pro is the perfect size for those who want a portable yet powerful drawing device, whereas the 12.9 inch iPad Pro is more suited for those who appreciate a larger drawing area.

 Who should get the iPad Pro?

 If you are fairly new to digital art and learning the basics, you don’t really need an iPad Pro.
 In case you want to get a modern-looking tablet that supports Apple Pencil 2, it is better to go with the new iPad Air.

 iPad Pro is a premium tablet with Pro-grade features and that reflects in its price.
 We recommend iPad Pro to hobbyists and professional artists who are sure that they need the power and performance that iPad Pro offers.
 If that is you, you will love drawing on it and for that reason, you should definitely buy it.

 Get iPad Pro (11 in) on Amazon →

 Get iPad Pro (12.9 in) on Amazon →